-You have all heard of these Florida cities ~ Orlando, Miami, Daytona Beach, and have maybe even visited one of these amazing cities.
-We have been lucky enough to have enjoyed visiting them, but there are so many other fabulous places in Florida to discover.
+There are so many other fabulous places in Florida to discover.
 Anna Maria Island is one of them.
-It is a hidden gem on the Gulf Coast of Florida that has become the place that continues to draw us back time and time again.
+It is a hidden gem on the Gulf Coast of Florida.
+It is that one place that, once you have visited, continues to draw you back time and time again.

-With a welcome like this, wait till you see what this rare, unspoiled island with vintage charm known as Anna Maria Island has to offer.
+With a welcome like this, wait till you see the things to do on Anna Maria Island and experience its vintage charm.

 The History of Anna Maria Island